jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 }
 ```

-This `rpi4_miniuart_write` function seems to break the rule about formatting, by knowing too much about formatting.
-In the case of a newline character from an application, the driver inserts an extra carraige return.
-I'm unconvinced.
-Without the carraige return, the mini uart will not direct the terminal to advance to the next line.
-Seems a reasonable thing for the hardware to be defined at that hardware level.
+This `rpi4_miniuart_write` function seems to break the rule about formatting, by knowing too much.
+In the case of a newline character from an application, the driver inserts an extra carriage return.
+It is not so clear.
+Without the carriage return, the mini UART will not direct the terminal to advance to the next line.
+Is this not hardware-specific behavior?

-In mini uart must be properly initalized into the kernel at boot time.
+The mini UART must be properly initialized into the kernel at boot time.
 Earlier, we saw that `drivers_init` was called from `filesystem_init`.
 The `drivers_init` function is board-specific, and lives in [arch/arm64/board/raspberry-pi-4/filesystem.c](code0/arch/arm64/board/raspberry-pi-4/filesystem.c):

 ```C
 void drivers_init()